 One thing that live streams cannot be is a substitute for the live event.
 "Everything that we do in this respect is aimed at reinforcing the live event and not at making it obsolete", explains Peyer.
 The focus is then also on maximising the benefit of live information for visitors to exhibitions and congresses.
 This similarly involves going into the information obtained in greater depth on-the-spot with those who have provided it, discussing it and possibly even further developing it in a particular individual context.
 Networking is thus of huge importance when it comes to imparting knowledge.

 Live streams at events as a business model

 How then should live streams be successfully deployed at exhibitions and congresses?
 There are many different possibilities here.
 Live streams could be used as a teaser, enticing people to come to the event, says Peyer.
 And new business models can also be derived from the live content: keynote speeches, for example could be free of charge, while any further content had to be paid for.
 In this way, either individual lectures or discussion contributions could be purchased, or a digital day ticket could be bought, giving access to all the live content.
 The videos could also be sold after the actual event.

 "A specific business case is ultimately necessary, in order to ensure that the expenditure and yield for live streams is at least in a balanced ratio", says Peyer.
 This also means: establishing KPIs and monitoring them.
 Since it ultimately all boils down to one simple question: whether it's worthwhile or not.

-(The text was updated on March 16 with the latest access data of the live stream)
+(The text was updated in March 2017 with the latest access data of the live stream of Baselworld 2017)